Suresh-Ramakrishna/FlatBuffers/README.md

 >You can download the project from here - https://github.com/google/flatbuffers/tree/master/net

-Note: Google.FlatBuffers project is the source from Google.
+<b>Note: </b>Google.FlatBuffers project is the source from Google.
 There is no Nuget package to integrate Google Flatbuffers directly in our project.